laurayuzheng/828D-A4/README.md

 ### Tasks
 * Please visit and submit this form [link](https://forms.gle/ySadJQ5k3tKUrZ238) to complete the tasks.
 There are only 2!
 A short summary:
 	* Task 1: Free exploration
-	* Task 2: Describe the shift in genre popularity
+	* Task 2: Describe the shift in genre popularity in A2
+	* Task 3: Describe the shift in genre popularity in A3
+	* Upload server-side log file
 * This shouldn't take more than 10 minutes after setup, hopefully.
 If you took significantly more time, I would like to know in the form :-)
 * If there are any issues/bugs with setting up the visualization, please contact me at lyzheng@umd.edu, I will respond ASAP.